studentX/lab2/scheduler/README.md

 > The party pooper scheduler!
 Write a party scheduler that will only schedule
 > a pod if it has a costume.

-NOTE: Skip to step 1 if no GO Chops!
+NOTE: Skip to step 1-2 if no GO Chops!

 1. Define a custom party scheduler aka partysched, that checks if a given pod has a costume label set to either `ghoul` or `goblin` and matches node costumes...
+2. Using the provided makefile change to your Docker REGISTRY and build your scheduler image.
-1. Use the following docker image: k8sland/go-partysched:0.0.2
+3. Use the following docker image: k8sland/go-partysched:0.0.2
-1. Setup a partysched deployment with a service account and RBAC rules
+4. Setup a partysched deployment with a service account and RBAC rules
-1. Deploy your custom scheduler and pod
+5. Deploy your custom scheduler and pod
-1. Monitor cluster event to see if your pod got scheduled
+6. Monitor cluster event to see if your pod got scheduled
-1. Change your pod costume and check if it can get scheduled on a node
+7. Change your pod costume and check if it can get scheduled on a node
-1. Delete your application and scheduler!
+8. Delete your application and scheduler!

 ## Commands

-### Provision deployment

-    ```shell
-    kubectl apply -f k8s/nginx.yml
-    ```

-### Deploy your scheduler

-    ```shell
-    kubectl apply -f k8s/rbac.yml -f k8s/party.yml
-    ```

 # Check RBAC Rules for serviceaccount